This gorgeous Glazed Lemon Bundt Cake is perfect for summer entertaining. A soft and tender lemon cake drizzled with a simple lemon glaze.

-Meet my new favourite combo – lemon and raspberry ❤️
+Meet my new favourite thing – Lemon Cake ❤️

 I’m so excited to introduce you to this Glazed Lemon Bundt Cake.
-One with a soft and flavourful crumb and a tart but sweet drippy raspberry glaze.
+One with a soft and flavourful crumb, and a tart but sweet, drippy lemon glaze.

 Glazed Lemon Bundt Cake with a soft and flavourful crumb and a tart but sweet lemon glaze.